stracquadaniolab/pygna/docs/summaries.rst

       network-file          network file
       geneset-file          GMT geneset file
       setname               The setname to analyse
-      o                     The output file name (should be gmt) graphml               The name of the graphml file
+      o                     The output file name (should be GMT) graphml               The name of the graphml file

     optional arguments: